 - Attestation by the diplomatic-consular representation of the destination country of the certificate.
 In these cases, a consular fee is usually due to legalize the certificate.
 If in need of a translation, note that many consulates have their own list of official translators.

-If the marriage certificate is intended for foreign Countries that have signed the Hague Convention – which includes the Abolition of the Legalization of Foreign Public Documents – applicants are only required to apply for an apostille stamp on their certificate.
+If the marriage certificate is intended for foreign Countries that have signed the Hague Convention, applicants are only required to apply for an apostille stamp on their certificate.
+In fact, the Hague Convention provides for the abolition of the legalization of foreign public documents.

 In this case, the applicant can avail of a simplified process that does not involve the consular attestation.